 There’s always a booming downtown area for food.
 There are revitalized restaurants and cocktail bars, such as Paper Plane or ISO Beers in San Pedro Square Market.
 Orchard City Kitchen is a locally-owned, tapas-style small business.
 They have craft cocktails that change each season.

 You can also find Farmers Union: it’s a great place to eat and it’s located where an old Farmer’s Market Union used to be.
 It’s a spacious building with multiple restaurants inside and community seating in the middle area of the building.

 There’s also a heavy Asian culture in San Jose, so if you’re looking for authentic Vietnamese, Japanese, or Chinese food, you’ve come to the right place.
 Most of these authentic eateries are located downtown in San Jose as well as all over the city.

 San Jose Culture

-After hearing about all unique cultures and experiences San Jose has to offer, I had one lasting question.
+After hearing about all the unique cultures and experiences San Jose has to offer, I had one lasting question.
 I asked Singh, as a San Jose local, what are the biggest problems facing the city?
-He concisely replied, "gentrification.
-On all fronts."
+He concisely replied, “gentrification.
+On all fronts.”